Johnson & Johnson plans to split into two companies

 Issued on: Modified:

-New York (AFP) – US pharmaceutical giant Johnson & Johnson on Friday announced plans to break up into two listed companies, separating its consumer health arm that sells Band-Aids and Tylenol from its pharmaceutical division.
+New York (AFP) – US pharmaceutical giant Johnson & Johnson on Friday announced plans to break up, splitting its consumer health arm that sells Band-Aid and Tylenol from its pharmaceutical division that includes the single-shot Covid-19 vaccine.

-Johnson & Johnson said in a statement it will create "two global leaders that are better positioned to deliver improved health outcomes for patients and consumers through innovation."
+The spin-off will create "two global leaders that are better positioned to deliver improved health outcomes for patients and consumers through innovation," Johnson & Johnson said in a statement.

 It is the third major company to announce plans to break up its business this week after General Electric and Toshiba.

-Shares in the 135-year-old company climbed more than 3.5 percent on Wall Street in pre-market trading Friday following the announcement.

-Johnson & Johnson plans to complete the separation in 18-24 months, creating two publicly traded companies.
+Johnson & Johnson plans to complete the separation in 18-24 months, creating two publicly-traded companies, and the transaction will "qualify as a tax-free separation."

-CEO Alex Gorsky said the decision was made following a "comprehensive review."
+Alex Gorsky, CEO of the 135-year-old company, said the decision to create a new consumer health business was made following a "comprehensive review."

-The board and management believe the split is "the best way to accelerate our efforts to serve patients, consumers, and healthcare professionals, create opportunities for our talented global team, drive profitable growth, and –- most importantly -– improve healthcare outcomes for people around the world," he said.
+The board and management believe the split is "the best way to ... drive profitable growth, and -- most importantly -- improve healthcare outcomes for people around the world," he said.

 The consumer health branch, which produces Neutrogena skin care products and baby powder, generated $3.7 billion in the third quarter of 2021, nearly 16 percent of the group's total revenue.